Quick answer

 If it still isn't working

-- Warranty claim: If the battery is still under warranty, contact DeWalt support for a replacement.
+- Warranty claim: If the pack or charger is still under warranty, contact DeWalt support for a replacement.

-- Service center: Take the charger and battery to an authorized DeWalt service center for further diagnosis.
+- Service center: Bring both the charger and the suspect pack to an authorized DeWalt service center for diagnosis — testing them together is how techs isolate the fault.

 FAQ

-What does a flashing yellow light mean on my DeWalt charger?
+What does a yellow light mean on my DeWalt charger?

-Can I charge my battery if it’s cold?
+Can I charge my DeWalt battery if it's cold?

 What should I do if my battery is swollen?

-Do not use a swollen battery.
-Dispose of it safely at a recycling center or a retailer that accepts battery returns.
+Do not use or charge a swollen pack.
+Dispose of it at a battery recycling center or a retailer that accepts lithium-ion returns.

 How can I tell if my charger is working?